High Temperature Hydrogen Attack (HTHA)

 - TULA (TOFD Ultra Low Angle) – Well suited for initial screening of thicker base material.
 Like TOFD, increased back-scattering and clustering in A-Scan signals are indicative of HTHA

 - Beamforming phased array UT – Used for secondary inspection and key to detecting clusters of small methane voids and micro-fissures

-- Live TFM (Total Focusing Method) – Provides confirmation and discrimination between HTHA damage and inclusions
+- Live TFM (Total Focusing Method) – Provides confirmation and further characterization of HTHA damage

 Specifically designed probes for this type of inspection, capable of completing the recommended examination techniques